Victoria's Secret Fashion Show 2009

 The Victoria's Secret Fashion Show is an annual fashion show sponsored by Victoria's Secret, a brand of lingerie and sleepwear.
 Victoria's Secret uses the show to promote and market its goods in high-profile settings.
 The show features some of the world's leading fashion models, such as current Victoria's Secret Angels Heidi Klum, Alessandra Ambrosio, Miranda Kerr, Doutzen Kroes, and Marisa Miller.
 Candice Swanepoel, Rosie Huntington-Whiteley, Erin Heatherton, Lindsay Ellingson, and Behati Prinsloo were also featured.
-Adriana Lima was absent this year due to her pregnancy.
-Adriana gave birth to her daughter 4 days before to the show.
+Adriana Lima and Karolina Kurkova were absent this year due to their pregnancies.
+Adriana gave birth to her daughter 4 days before the show and Karolina gave birth to her son 3 weeks before the show.

 The 14th fashion show featured some of the new Angels and also the returning Angels.
 There was a special performance by The Black Eyed Peas, and the show was hosted by Heidi Klum.